Botanical Name: Oncidium species and hybrids

 O. varicosum, shown above, is a popular species, producing a shower of bright, sunny blooms.

-Oncidium papilio, shown at right, is called the Butterfly Orchid.
+Oncidium papilio, shown here, is called the Butterfly Orchid.
 This is one of the few orchids that bloom in succession, a flower at a time, from spring through autumn.
 Spectacular colors and easy to grow -- what's not to love?

 To repot...or not.
 Fir bark medium breaks down after a couple years and needs replaced.
-The best time to repot your orchid is when new growth begins, shortly after blooming.
+The best time to repot your orchid is when new growth begins, shortly after blooming is over.

 Light: Good orchid care also includes bright, indirect sunlight.
 Don't have space near a bright window?
 Fluorescent lights work well, too.